Short Stay in London

-- Inner Temple Lane - A survivor from the devastating London Fire and the only remaining timber-framed townhouse in the Jacobean style that you will find in London.
+- Inner Temple Lane - A survivor from the devastating London Fire and the only remaining timber-framed townhouse in the Jacobean style, you will find in London.

 - The City’s First Drinking Fountain - This was once used by a whopping 7,000 people each day.

 - Coldharbour - Go back in time and experience the era when London was the World’s greatest ever port.

 - Cross Bones Graveyard - This unconsecrated memorial is worth a visit for a creepy feeling and also for its rather sordid historical association.